rasakhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 6: Script to print 3rd line of file iacta
-Task 7: Script to create funny named file with text Best School in it Task 8: Script to write the results of ls -la command in a file
+Task 7: Script to create funny named file with text Best School in it Task 8: Script to write the results of ls -la command in a file Task 9: Script to duplicate last line of a file